-All students must register for the graduate student journal club (BI 715, 725 and 735) starting in Spring of the first year and thereafter until 9 semesters have been completed.
-The seminar course includes one hour of journal club per week.
+All students must register for the graduate student journal club (BI 715, 725) starting in Spring of the first year and thereafter until 6 semesters have been completed.
 Students are encouraged to identify and participate in informal journal clubs and to attend presentations regularly after completion of the seminar requirement.
-All students must also register for Biochemistry & Molecular Pharmacology Seminar (BI 710, 720, 730) each semester while in the PhD Program until receiving permission to write the thesis.
+Students must also register and attend the joint seminar series hosted by the Departments of Biochemistry & Molecular Biology and Pharmacology, Physiology, and Cancer Biology (BI 710, 720, 730) each semester while in the PhD Program until receiving permission to write the thesis.
 These weekly seminars include outside speakers, and Jefferson student and faculty research presentations.
-Starting in their third year, each student will give a 30-minute talk on his/her research once a year.
+Starting in their third year, students will give a 30-minute presentation on their research once a year.